rolfbecker/MIE_2.02_GeoInfo_WS2021/gi0301_ALS_DTM_NRW/gdal_conda_env.md

 conda config --prepend channels conda-forge conda config --set channel_priority strict

-# create the new environment called geo with the python version of your choice (e.g. python=3 for the latest, or python=3.8 specifically)
+# create the new environment called geo with the python version of your choice
-conda create --name geo python=3
+conda create --name geo python=3 # e.g. python=3 for the latest, or python=3.8 for a specific version

 # activate the new enviroment
 conda activate geo # IMPORTANT!!!